This is a distribution of the course topics into a general syllabus and resources.

 - Font Info

-- Optional advanced vector drawing:
+- Optional advanced vector drawing and software issues:

 - Drawing adjustments: Servant, Smart & Genius nodes, stem nodes, nudge, and power-nudge;